torrentails/RenPy-Script-Builder/README.md

 :m:
 ```

-Choices are an important part of almost any visual novel and in Ren'py this is accomplished through the `menu:` keyword.
+Choices are an important part of almost any visual novel and in Ren'Py this is accomplished through the `menu:` keyword.

-The choice dialogue is crafted in the same way as in Ren'py using `:m`
+The choice dialogue is crafted in the same way as in Ren'Py using `:m`
 ```html
 :m:
 	d: This is a bit of dialogue accompanying the choice